renpy/renpy/sphinx/source/config.rst

 .. var:: config.missing_image_callback = None

     If not None, this function is called when an attempt to load an image fails.
+The callback is passed the filename of the missing image.
-It may return None, or it may return an image manipulator.
+    It may return None, or it may return an :doc:`image manipulator <im>`.
     If an image manipulator is returned, that image manipulator is loaded in the place of the missing image.

     One may want to also define a :var:`config.loadable_callback`,